High-Dimensional Vector Autoregression with Common Response and Predictor Factors: An Empirical Example

 \section{An Empirical Example}

 We apply the proposed methodology to a macroeconomic time series data set with $p=40$ variables of the United States.
 The data consist of quarterly economic series from Q3-1959 to Q4-2007 with the length $T=194$.
-These macroeconomic variables, selected by \citet{koop2013forecasting}, contain aggregated information on many aspects of the economy, and can be classified into eight categories: GDP decomposition, national association of purchasing manager (NAPM) indices, industrial production, housing, interest rates, employment, prices, and others.
-All series have been transformed to stationary ones and standardized, and seasonal adjustment has also been conducted to all variables except the financial series.
+These macroeconomic variables, selected by \citet{koop2013forecasting}, can be classified into eight categories: GDP decomposition, NAPM indices, industrial production, housing, interest rates, employment, prices, and others.
+All series have been transformed to stationary series and standardized, and seasonal adjustment has also been conducted to all variables except the financial series.
 More information of these macroeconomic series can be found in Appendix \ref{append:real_data}.